ashley larkin

 When we bring steady, embodied attention — what I call presence — to our lives, with support, our patterns soften.
 Our nervous system steadies.
 And clarity begins to emerge.

-My work now moves between the therapy room and the studio, but at its heart, it’s about the same question:
+My work now moves between the therapy room and the studio, but at its heart,

 How do we cultivate presence in the middle of our real life?

-As a therapist, I support individuals and families in building internal safety and self-trust — the kind that allows you to move through anxiety, grief, transition, and relational patterns with greater awareness and choice.
+As a therapist, I support individuals and families in building internal safety and self-trust— the kind that allows you to move through anxiety, grief, transition, and relational patterns with greater awareness and choice.

-And as an artist, I explore presence, ancient wisdom, and the quiet work of remembering who we are beneath conditioning.
+And as an artist, I explore presence, ancient wisdom, and the quiet work of remembering

 Both are practices of attention.